My daughter Katie just loves musical theatre.

 The musical does so much to bring the beginning days of the American experiment to life, and does so brilliantly.
 But what I am left haunted with, thinking about, mulling over every time I get out of the car after that draining, emotional three hour drive when we listen to the whole thing, is: could I have been Eliza?

-Listen to her final song, which caps off the play (she comes in about 45 seconds into this):
+Listen to her final song, which caps off the play:

 While a person’s life has many defining moments, they are so much more complex than just those moments.

 Alexander Hamilton was brilliant, and he was foundational to the nation.
 Yet he was such a flawed human being.
 He allowed passion to blind him to his true love, which was his wife, and to his moral compass.

 He allowed his own hunger for power and for significance to let him wound his wife in the worst way possible.

 And yet.
 And yet…he was also tender.
 He was also profoundly sorry.
 He was also haunted by regrets.
 And what consumed him, at every moment, was doing the right thing for the country.

 He wrote the Federalist Papers because he wanted the country to do the right thing.
 He set up the banking system because he wanted the country to get off on the right foot.
 He fought for what he believed in.